twpol/exchange-threader/README.md

 # Exchange-Threader

-A command-line tool for fixing threading issues on Exchange.
+Command-line tool for fixing threading issues on Exchange.